jewettaij/moltemplate/examples/coarse_grained/DNA_models/dsDNA_only/twistable_Kratky-Porod/42bp_3particles/nucleoid_Ccrescentus_DNA_only/README.md

 This is an example demonstrating how to build a model of the conformation of an entire bacterial chromosome (a long circular polymer of DNA), 4Mbp in length using the coarse-grained "42bp3p" DNA model.
+(See details below.)
-(See details below.)a This simulation was intended to mimic the process of DNA relaxation and supercoiling during the process of DNA replication in Caulobacter crescentus.
+This simulation was intended to mimic the process of DNA relaxation and supercoiling during the process of DNA replication in Caulobacter crescentus.